modular-magician/terraform-provider-google-beta/website/docs/r/dataproc_batch.html.markdown

 * `location` -
   (Optional)
   The location in which the batch will be created in.

-* `batch_id` -
-  (Optional)
-  The ID to use for the batch, which will become the final component of the batch's resource name.
-  This value must be 4-63 characters.
-Valid characters are /[a-z][0-9]-/.

 * `project` - (Optional) The ID of the project in which the resource belongs.
     If it is not provided, the provider project is used.